redhat-energy-pod/ocp4-install-upi-nucs/README.md

 Copy cluster_example.yml from /templates to the root of the project.
 - Rename cluster_example.yml to cluster.yml
 - Update the cluster.yml with the cluster information for your install.
+  - Replace the ssh-key variable with the full public ssh key (cat the file) - leave the tick marks.
+  - Replace the pull secret variable with the pull secret (cat the file) - leave the tick marks.
+  - Enter your cidr key where it says 'slash notation'
+  - Enter the node names and ips where its asking for them
+  - Enter the ip for the bootstrap node - dont change the name
 - Execute `ansible-playbook -e @cluster.yml main.yml --ask-become-pass` from the root of the project.
   - This will generate all the configuration files needed as well as set up the services on your {node1}